What happens if I refuse to allow sampling to occur?

-The independent contractor (IC) should present letters from; (1) the RFG Survey Association; and (2) the respective governmental agency (EPA/state) requesting your participation in the specific sampling program (RFG, E15, ULSD, AZ).
+The independent contractor (IC) should present letters from; (1) the RFG Survey Association; and (2) the respective governmental agency (EPA/state) requesting your participation in the sampling program (Federal Pgms, AZ).
 In addition, he/she will have the Field Origin Report (FOR), which identifies station/product(s) to be sampled and the name of the IC sampling the site.
 You may request to see the IC driver’s license to verify his/her identity.

 Will the IC pay for the fuel sample?

 Yes.
 The contractor will request a receipt showing location address, product and quantity purchased.